syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Exporting.md

 ## Export to Word document

-To export the SfPivotChart contents to Word, include the namespace **Syncfusion.UI.Xaml.PivotChartConverter** in the code-behind file.
+To export the UWP Pivot Chart contents to Word, include the namespace **Syncfusion.UI.Xaml.PivotChartConverter** in the code-behind file.
 Then, create an instance of [`ExportPivotChartToWord`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChartConverter.ExportPivotChartToWord.html) object to access the [`ExportToDocument`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChartConverter.ExportPivotChartToWord.html#Syncfusion_UI_Xaml_PivotChartConverter_ExportPivotChartToWord_ExportToDocument_System_String_) method. `FileSavePicker` can be used to save the exported file in the preferred location.

-Refer to the following code snippet to export the SfPivotChart to Word document.
+Refer to the following code snippet to export the UWP Pivot Chart to Word document.

 {% tabs %}